Create a free online store with Square

 Once you've decided on a structure for your homewares business, you will need to register for an Australian Business Number (ABN).
 You will also need to register your business name and set up a business bank account.

-If your business earns over $75,000 a year you will also need to register for GST (good and service tax).
+If your business earns over $75,000 a year, you will also need to register for goods and services tax (GST).

 Other useful software for a homeware business can include:

-There are several legal documents you'll need before starting your homewares business.
+There are several legal documents that will be useful when running a homewares business.
 These may include:

-You can make use of online legal services such as Sprintlaw, LawDepot or Law Central if you require any advice or assistance.
+You can make use of online legal services such as Sprintlaw, LawDepot if you require any advice or assistance.